 Recent reports confirm that cocaine availability in Europe is at an all-time high and the drug is more affordable and accessible for consumers than in the past10.
-Most of the product seized in the EU is transported by sea, primarily in maritime shipping containers11, and shipped to the EU directly from the countries of production as well as from neighbouring countries of departure in Latin America, including the Republic of Ecuador12.
-Based on quantities of cocaine seized in European ports and in ports elsewhere destined for Europe, Ecuador (with a cocaine seizure of about 67.5 tonnes) was one of the main departure points in 2020, as it has been for some years13.
-An example of the evolution of the Republic of Ecuador in drug trafficking is the increase in the quantities shipped from Guayaquil, the largest container port in Ecuador, towards Antwerp, Belgium, using the rip-on/rip-off method, from 6 tonnes in 2018 to almost 56 tonnes in 202114.
-Organised crime organisations based in Latin America are well established and also active in other crime areas that fall within Europol's mandate, such as cybercrimes, money laundering, and environmental crimes.
+In accordance with data from the United Nations Office on Drugs and Crime, the Plurinational State of Bolivia is the third largest coca-cultivating country globally, accounting for 12.5% of global cultivation11.
+Most of the product seized in the EU is transported by sea, primarily in maritime shipping containers12, and shipped to the EU directly from the countries of production, including the Plurinational State of Bolivia, as well as from neighbouring countries of departure in Latin America13.
+Organised crime organisations based in that continent are well established and also active in other crime areas that fall within Europol's mandate, such as cybercrimes, money laundering, and environmental crimes.

-In its Programming Document 2022-2024, Europol has flagged that, among others, the growing demand for drugs and increased drug trafficking routes into the EU justify the need for enhanced cooperation with Latin American countries15.
-In this sense, in December 2022, the Republic of Ecuador was included in Europol's list of priority partners with which the agency may conclude Working Arrangements.
+In its Programming Document 2022-2024, Europol has flagged that, among others, the growing demand for drugs and increased drug trafficking routes into the EU justify the need for enhanced cooperation with Latin American countries14.
+In this sense, in December 2022, the Plurinational State of Bolivia was included in Europol's list of priority partners with which the agency may conclude Working Arrangements.